F4GOJ/AD9850SPI/README.md

 ```
 ###down()
 #####Description
-Power down mode reducing the dissipated power from 380mW to 30mW @5V
+Power down mode reducing the dissipated power from 380mW to 30mW at 5V
 #####Syntax
 `DDS.down();`
 #####Parameters